MicrosoftDocs/visualfsharpdocs/docs/conceptual/extratopleveloperators.sprintf['t]-function-[fsharp].md

 Type: [StringFormat](https://msdn.microsoft.com/library/4226a2e7-9ebc-466f-8547-da79f0b05cd1)**&lt;'T&gt;**

 ## Remarks
+The `sprintf` function returns a string using the given format string.
+The input string serves as a template where [format specifications](core.printf-module-%5Bfsharp%5D) serve as placeholders to be replaced with values supplied by additional arguments.

 This function is named `PrintFormatToString` in compiled assemblies.
 If you are accessing the function from a language other than F#, or through reflection, use this name.

 ## Example